 Concussions most often occur with events that involve: Motor vehiclesBicyclesSkates, skateboards, and scootersSports and recreationFalling downFirearms

 Factors that may increase your chance of a concussion include: A previous concussion or head injuryParticipation in contact sports like football or boxing, especially during competitionWork that involves farming, logging, or construction where the potential for a head injury is highBeing in a car accidentIncreased susceptibility to concussionAlcohol intoxication

 A concussion can cause symptoms that may last for days, weeks, or even longer.

-Symptoms may include: ConfusionLoss of consciousness (happens in < 10% of concussions) or memory about the accidentLow-grade headache or neck painNausea
+Symptoms may include: ConfusionLoss of consciousness or memory about the accidentLow-grade headache or neck painNausea

 Remembering thingsPaying attention or concentratingOrganizing daily tasksMaking decisions and solving problemsSlowness in thinking, acting, speaking, or readingFeeling fatigued or tired

 Change in sleeping pattern:

 Sleeping much longer than usualTrouble sleepingLoss of balanceFeeling lightheaded